pncosta/train-delays/README.md

 This is a WIP project that aims to track the ponctuality, delays and supressions of the portuguese trains from CP company.

 It is build in go and is composed of:
-- periodid job that scrapes the CP API to get the delays of each train travel and store it on a DB
+- periodic job that scrapes the CP API to get the delays of each train travel and store it on a DB
 - server to get the data
 - web app to visualise the data